S. B. Woo: Political career

 In his first attempt at public office, Woo was elected Lieutenant Governor in 1984.
 He won the Democratic primary election by defeating two veteran state senators, Nancy W. Cook of Dover and David McBride of New Castle.
-In the general election he narrowly defeated Republican Battle R. Robinson of Georgetown, who was the first woman to practice law in Sussex County and the assistant legal counsel to retiring Governor Pete du Pont.
+In the general election, he defeated Republican Battle R. Robinson of Georgetown, who was the first woman to practice law in Sussex County and the assistant legal counsel to retiring Governor Pete du Pont, winning by just 429 votes.
 Woo thus became one of the highest-ranking Chinese American public officeholders in the nation and served one term from January 15, 1985 until January 20, 1989.

-Woo narrowly won the Democratic primary election for U.S. Senator in 1988, defeating Samuel S. Beard, an heir to a railroad fortune and resident of Greenville, Delaware.
+Woo narrowly won the Democratic primary election for U.S. Senator in 1988, defeating Samuel S. Beard, an heir to a railroad fortune and resident of Greenville, by just 71 votes.
 In fact, the election appeared to be lost until an error in the tabulation was discovered, which changed the result.
 Nevertheless, Woo lost the general election to the incumbent Republican Senator William Roth.
-Likewise, in 1992, he was the Democratic candidate for the U.S. House from Delaware's sole congressional district, but lost the election to retiring Gov. Mike Castle by twelve points.
+Likewise, in 1992, he was the Democratic nominee for the U.S. House from Delaware's sole congressional district, but lost the election to Mike Castle by twelve points.

-Woo became an Independent in 2000 and announced his intention not to accept a federal appointment in order to advance public perception of his neutrality without any personal partisan benefit.
+Woo became an independent in 2000 and announced his intention not to accept a federal appointment in order to advance public perception of his neutrality without any personal partisan benefit.